datawire/reference-infrastructure-fabric/README.md

 [![Build Status](https://travis-ci.org/datawire/reference-infrastructure-fabric.svg?branch=master)](https://travis-ci.org/datawire/reference-infrastructure-fabric)

+**Set up a production-quality Kubernetes cluster on AWS in 15 minutes**

 Bootstrapping a microservices system is often a very difficult process for many small teams because there is a diverse ecosystem of tools that span a number of technical disciplines from operations to application development.
 This repository is intended for a single developer on a small team that meets the following criteria:

 1. Building a simple modern web application using a service-oriented or microservices approach.